-2) Successful interventions are tailored to the needs of each school.
+Successful interventions are tailored to the needs of each school.

-- Evidence from a comprehensive review of active school travel interventions suggests that interventions that are specific to a school's specific travel barriers are more effective than those delivering more generic strategies (Mammen, 2016) - The interventions showing no changes in active school travel focused mainly on broader strategies that were not explicitly school-specific, such as walking school bus schemes, cycling training sessions, active school travel classroom lessons and inter-school competitions (Mammen, 2016)
+- Evidence from a comprehensive review of active school travel interventions suggests that interventions that are specific to a school's specific travel barriers are more effective than those delivering more generic strategies (Mammen, 2016). - The interventions showing no changes in active school travel focused mainly on broader strategies that were not explicitly school-specific, such as walking school bus schemes, cycling training sessions, active school travel classroom lessons and interschool competitions (Mammen, 2016).

-3) Successful interventions have involvement of the school community, including parents, students, school staff and other members of the broader community.
+Successful interventions have involvement of the school community, including parents, students, school staff and other members of the broader community.

-- Evidence from comprehensive reviews of active school travel interventions demonstrates that a having a full range of stakeholder involvement improves results (Chillón, Evenson, Vaughn, & Ward, 2011; Mammen, 2016) - The quality of parent, school, and community involvement, as well as interaction among these groups, may be among the more influential components of active school travel interventions (Chillón, Evenson, Vaughn, & Ward, 2011) - When designing appropriate interventions that increase walking and cycling while ensuring safety, an interdisciplinary approach including city planners, community organizations and health and planning experts is essential (Rothman, Buliung, Macarthur, To, & Howard, 2014) - School enthusiasm and support is critical, and implementing a program is easier when the school culture is open, accepting, and enthusiastic about active school travel.
-Generating a healthy school culture can be achieved via school champions (e.g., school staff, students, parents) who lead the encouragement and promotion of active school travel (Mammen, 2016) - Research demonstrates that student involvement is a powerful interventional tool in eliciting norm, attitude and actual behaviour change (Valente, Hoffman, Ritt-Olson, Lichtman, & Johnson, 2003).
-Children also have unique perspectives and their needs and preferences are important in effectively tailoring programs (Evans, Bright, & Brown, 2013; Holloway & Valentine, 2000)

-Interventions including a parent engagement component have been shown to increase the likelihood of their children meeting physical activity guidelines (Haerens, De Bourdeaudhuij, Maes, Cardon, & Deforche, 2007; Ornelas, Perreira, & Ayala, 2007) by modeling and supporting physical activity behaviours and healthy environments for their children (Michael, Dittus, & Epstein, 2007)
+- Evidence from comprehensive reviews of active school travel interventions demonstrates that a having a full range of stakeholder involvement improves results (Chillón et al., 2011; Mammen, 2016). - The quality of parent, school, and community involvement, as well as interaction among these groups, may be among the more influential components of active school travel interventions (Chillón et al., 2011). - When designing appropriate interventions that increase walking and cycling while ensuring safety, an interdisciplinary approach including city planners, community organizations and health and planning experts is essential (Rothman, Buliung et al., 2014). - School enthusiasm and support is critical, and implementing a program is easier when the school culture is open, accepting, and enthusiastic about active school travel.
+Generating a healthy school culture can be achieved via school champions (e.g., school staff, students, parents) who lead the encouragement and promotion of active school travel (Mammen, 2016). - Research demonstrates that student involvement is a powerful interventional tool in eliciting norm, attitude and actual behaviour change (Valente et al., 2003).
+Children also have unique perspectives and their needs and preferences are important in effectively tailoring programs (Evans et al., 2013; Holloway & Valentine, 2000). - Interventions including a parent engagement component have been shown to increase the likelihood of children meeting physical activity guidelines (Haerens et al., 2007; Ornelas et al., 2007) by modeling and supporting physical activity behaviours and healthy environments for the children (Michael et al., 2007).

-4) Successful interventions keep up efforts over the long-term.
+4 Successful interventions keep up efforts over the long-term.

-It is recommended that action plans addressing active school travel be given two to three years to be implemented and ingrained into the school culture (Mammen, 2016)
+• It is recommended that action plans addressing active school travel be given two to three years to be implemented and ingrained into the school culture (Mammen, 2016).